CANADIAN IMMIGRATION NEWS

 According to Blashko, Manitoba is following British Columbia, Newfoundland and Saskatchewan in providing free health care to international students.
 Such a step will facilitate foreign students studying in Manitoba since foreigners are required to pay around two to three times the tuition fee paid by local students, he added.
 It is an essential requirement for all foreigners studying in Manitoba and students are happy to know about such a facility, affirmed Blashko.

 If you are interested in Immigration to Canada, contact Migration Expert for information and advice on which visa is best suited to you.
-You can also try our visa eligibility assessment to see if you are eligible to apply for a visa to Canada.
+You can also try our Visa Assessment to see if you are eligible to apply for a visa to Canada.

 Hanna Eliasson | Migration Expert Canada